Get the Athlon Sports Newsletter

 The Duke had seven All-Star seasons in Brooklyn before moving west and having another two solid seasons in Los Angeles.
 From 1953-55 he finished in the top four in MVP voting each season, narrowly missing the award in 1955, falling just five points shy of teammate Roy Campanella.
 He is the Dodgers’ all-time leader in home runs and RBIs and is second in total bases and third in runs.

 It’s true that the historic franchise has several players and at least a couple of managers worthy of having their likenesses etched in Dodger stone, but Scully’s list of honors and awards and Hall of Fame memberships is endless.
-He received a lifetime achievement Emmy Award 18 years ago.
+He received a lifetime achievement Emmy Award 20 years ago.
 Scully began broadcasting for the team in Brooklyn in 1950.
 The native of New York made the move west with the team and has become synonymous with the franchise.
 Always working alone in the booth, the adept storyteller’s warm, conversational commentary not only describes the action on the field, but bestows upon listeners insight and knowledge in as entertaining way as anyone ever has from behind the microphone.
-Current Dodgers Matt Kemp and Clayton Kershaw were not yet born when the legendary voice was inducted into the broadcasters’ wing of the Hall of Fame in 1982.
+Current Dodger Clayton Kershaw was not yet born when the legendary voice was inducted into the broadcasters’ wing of the Hall of Fame in 1982.